Violet goby: Popularity, availability, and hardiness

 This is not a very common fish among hobbyists, perhaps because it is hard to find, both commercially and in the tank.
 Dragon gobies tend to disappear from the market for long periods of time, but are easier to find in stores within their natural range.
 Meanwhile, they often hide all day, coming out only when the lights are out and owners asleep.
-As noted above, they are often described by local fish stores as aggressive, capable of eating any fish that fits in their mouth, when in fact they are simply detritivores.
+As noted above, they are often described by local fish stores as aggressive, capable of eating any fish that fits in their mouth, when in fact they are scavengers.

 Behaviour and aggression in captivity

-Despite its fierce looks, large mouth, and many teeth, the violet goby is a predator scavenger.
+Despite its fierce looks, large mouth, and many teeth, the violet goby is a predator-scavenger.
 If well fed, it usually will not bother smaller fish.
-Any small, peaceful, brackish water-tolerant fish can coexist with violet gobies.
-Examples include mollies, guppies, swordtails, platies, bumblebee goby, and glass fish.
+Any small, peaceful, brackish water-tolerant fish can coexist with violet gobies, so examples include mollies, guppies, swordtails, platies, bumblebee gobies and glassfishes.
 The violet goby is only kept with peaceful fish, as it has poor eyesight and may be bullied by more boisterous fish.
 However, if two violet gobies exist in a tank too small, one will eventually claim the entire area their own territory and fiercely defend it.